 From a note to clients by analyst Samik Chatterjee that landed on my desktop Monday:

-Maintains Overweight rating and raises price target to $275 from $265.
+Maintains Overweight rating and $180 price target.